In our stores

-Tape assisted reading is an individual or group reading activity where students read along in their books as they hear a fluent reader read the book on an audiotape.
-As confidence and reading skills develop, students read the same passage or text without the assistance of the tape.
+Audio-assisted reading is an individual or group reading activity where students read along in their books as they hear a fluent reader read the book on an audio recording (such as an audiotape, audiobook, tablet, or other mobile device).
+As confidence and reading skills develop, students read the same passage or text without the assistance of the audio recording.

 • It helps to build fluency skills including proper phrasing and expression.